 Personal Story

 This essay may look like a personal rant about a specific person.
-It kinda is: I listed 12 actual examples of ivory tower architects that I've encountered in my own career over the years and wrote my observation.
-Then I added some feedback from a couple of friends who reviewed the draft.
+It kinda is: I listed 12 actual examples of ivory tower architects that I've encountered in my own career over the years.

 Coincidentally many of them are my own negative role models (the opposite of a role model, people you aspire NOT to become).